 Attempting a description using Eq.
-8 with two poles and two terms in the exponentiated background polynomial, we find the spectrum is described with $\chi^2/N{\rm dof} = 29.4/(30-6) = 1.23$.
+(8) with two poles and two terms in the exponentiated background polynomial, we find the spectrum is described with $\chi^2/N{\rm dof} = 29.4/(30-6) = 1.23$ .
 Having allowed both pole positions to float in the fit, we find one ends up in the expected position on sheet II, while the other is poorly determined and appears to be distant on sheet III.
-The amplitude is plotted in Figure 18 and the poles are shown in Figure 19.
+The amplitude is plotted in Fig. 18 and the poles are shown in Fig. 19.

-As in our previous three-channel analysis, we observe that restricting the energy region under consideration to be around the $K\overline{K}$ threshold, discarding energy levels at lower energy, tends to cause the sheet II pole to move to a slightly lower mass.
+As in our previous three-channel analysis, we observe that restricting the energy region under consideration to be around the $K\bar{K}$ threshold, discarding energy levels at lower energy, tends to cause the sheet II pole to move to a slightly lower mass.

-In Appendix A we consider what happens if we force the amplitude to feature a sheet III pole as well as the sheet II pole demanded by the spectrum.
-As we move the sheet III pole close to physical scattering, the amplitude comes to have a rapid energy dependence which is not supported by the lattice QCD spectra, leading to an unacceptably large χ^2 .
-For a more distant sheet III pole, the background part of the amplitude parameterization is able to largely compensate, and the χ^2 remains acceptable.
+In the Appendix we consider what happens if we force the amplitude to feature a sheet III pole as well as the sheet II pole demanded by the spectrum.
+As we move the sheet III pole close to physical scattering, the amplitude comes to have a rapid energy dependence which is not supported by the lattice QCD spectra, leading to an unacceptably large $\chi^2$ .
+For a more distant sheet III pole, the background part of the amplitude parametrization is able to largely compensate, and the $\chi^2$ remains acceptable.